 *If you need to change your entry semester/term, check with the International Student and Scholar Services Office before submitting the request.Change Entry Term Request

-Before you register for classes you must accept full responsibility to pay all tuition, fees, and associated costs while enrolled at BYU.
-Once you have agreed to the declaration, then that hold will be lifted.
+Before you can register for classes you must accept full responsibility to pay all tuition, fees, and associated costs while enrolled at BYU.
+Once you have agreed to the declaration, then that hold will be removed from your account.

-If you self-reported any U.S. accredited work, then you need to submit an official transcript and validate that you self-reported grades correctly.
+If you self-reported any U.S. accredited work, then you need to submit an official transcript and validate that you self-reported classes and grades correctly.
 You must complete this task before you can register for classes.More Info

 If you want to defer your enrollment while serving as a missionary for The Church of Jesus Christ of Latter-day Saints, you must complete the online missionary deferment.
 However, contact International Student and Scholar Services (ISSS) at 801-422-2695 for rules and regulations about deferring for a mission.Departing Missionary Checklist

 Undergraduate international students are required to pay a $4,000 USD deposit at BYU.
-You must pay the deposit before you can get your student visa paper work or registering for classes.More Info about International Student Deposit
+You must pay the deposit before you can get your student visa paperwork or register for classes.More Info about International Student Deposit